Santandersecurityresearch/ASVS-Standard/5.0/en/0x97-Appendix-V_Cryptography.md

 | 192 | AES-192 | L = 7680 <br> N = 384 | k = 7680 | f = 384-511 |
 | 256 | AES-256 | L = 15360 <br> N = 512 | k = 15360 | f = 512+ |

-Note: that this section assumes that no quantum computer exists; if such a computer would exist, the estimates for the last 3 columns would be no longer valid.
+Note: This list is not ordered most-to-least preferred.
+Additionally, this section assumes that no quantum computer exists; if such a computer would exist, the estimates for the last 3 columns would be no longer valid.

 ## Random Values (V6.3)